JVLegend/JVLegend.github.io/cv.md

 <!-- Content -->
 <h2 id="content">Quick BIO</h2>
-<p>João Victor Dias is a Senior Manager in Data Science and Data Engineering, with over 12 years of experience in Artificial Intelligence, leading teams for investment banks and hospitals.
-He has an AI Boutique, online training courses and an EdTech to empower profissionals with AI.</p>
+<p>João Victor Dias is the co-founder and CTO of WingsAI, where he implements vertical AI solutions in both Brazil and the United States.
+He also serves as a technology advisor to the Brazilian Ophthalmology Council and is currently pursuing a Ph.D. in Medical Ophthalmological Sciences.</p>

 <p>He has experience in creating Data Science teams, leading them and teaching new managers/directors how to make them successful.
 He also helps saving data/analytics teams and areas from serious problems.<p>

-<p>He is a specialist in the implementation of newly published Artificial Intelligence solutions, usually State of the Art updates, in the areas of Computational Vision and Natural Language Processing.
-He works in Finance, Private Credit, Healthcare and Retail projects, among others.</p>
+<p>With over 12 years of experience in artificial intelligence, João has successfully led teams in investment banks and hospitals.
+He specializes in deploying cutting-edge AI solutions—particularly in computer vision and natural language processing—and has contributed to projects across finance, private credit, healthcare, and retail, among other sectors.</p>

 <h2>Work Experience</h2>
 <div class="row">